 An obstacle can come in different shapes and sizes.
 And sometimes it is us, who is the biggest obstacle of all.
+We can stand in our own way.
 Why is that so, and what can we do about it?

 We all experience obstacles in our lives – people, situations, events, sometimes unexpectedly so.
 And sometimes what appears to be an obstacle is no such thing.
 It is our fear or unease that can create the illusion of obstacles.